Thank you for visiting the United by Ecology database!

 Read more »

-Unusual social calls of the Nathusius' pipistrelle outside of mating season in the Netherlands
+Unusual social calls of the Nathusius' pipistrelle outside of mating season in the Netherlands in 2024

 Something that absolutely fascinates me, is the Nathusius' pipistrelle's (Pipistrellus nathusii) use of unusual social calls outside of the mating season (recordings before the 15th of July), with emphasis on slow trills, fast trills and wavy-line calls.
 These kind of calls are almost non-spoken about in literature.
 Other unusual social calls to encounter during spring season are part D and part E of the type D social call.